ObjectModules/deploy/[Mapping]-Spreading.md

 Another is doing a process of making more specific **_Query_** by examine to the one who is going to use it in related also to the parameter.

-So in purpose of getting _a settlement_, both will be a different process but they work in related to the same parameter.
+So in purpose of getting _a settlement_, both will goes to different processes but they work in related to the same parameter.
 So it will be a kind of _Symbiotic Processes_.

 ##Merging
 As you may guess this merging is the process of matching both of the employments.